Cen Wenben: During Emperor Taizong's reign

 In 643, when Emperor Taizong's crown prince, Li Chengqian, was deposed after he was discovered to have plotted to overthrow his father, Cen and Liu Ji suggested that Emperor Taizong create Li Tai crown prince, but Emperor Taizong subsequently created another son, Li Zhi (the Prince of Jin) crown prince, believing that Li Tai's machinations was responsible for Li Chengqian's downfall.
 Emperor Taizong made many high-level officials carry additional titles as Li Zhi's staff members, but when he tried to bestow such a title on Cen, Cen declined, stating that he wanted to concentrate on serving the emperor, although Emperor Taizong still had the crown prince meet with Cen every five days and treat him as a friend, not as a subordinate.
 In 644, when Emperor Taizong, at an imperial gathering, stated to his key officials their strengths and weaknesses, he spoke, with regard to Cen:

 Cen Wenben is kind-hearted, and writes exquisitely.
 His logic and analysis are also enduring ones, and he will not fail my expectations.

-Later that year, he was made the head of the legislative bureau, but he rejected all attempts to congratulate him, stating "I will only receive condolences, not congratulations."
-When his mother asked why, he stated, "I did not have accomplishments and was not an old acquaintance of the emperor.
-I have, however, received great favors from the emperor, and my position is high and important.
-That is why I am afraid."
-When people suggested to him that he spend more time managing his properties, Cen responded:

-I was only a plain-clothed man from the South, and I walked into the Guanzhong (i.e., Chang'an) region on my own feet.
-All I wanted to do was to be an archivist or a county magistrate.
-I had no contributions on the battlefield, and I got to become Zhongshu Ling just based on my writing.
-This is the pinnacle of what I could become.
-I already receive too much salary.
-Why should I still try to earn more?

-He instead put his younger brother, Cen Wenzhao (岑文昭), to be in charge of his properties.
-At that time, Cen Wenzhao was spending time associating with people, and Emperor Taizong was not pleased.
-He considered demoting Cen Wenzhao out of the capital, but Cen Wenben interceded on his brother's behalf, stating that his mother favored Cen Wenzhao the most, and not having his brother around would cause his mother much distress.
-Emperor Taizong thus changed his mind, keeping Cen Wenzhao in the capital after summoning him and rebuking him.